AyatoAshihara/myblog_multi/content/en/authors/admin/_index.md

 interests:
 - Macroeconomics
 - Machine Learning
-- Design, construction, and operation of the data base
+- Design, construction, and operation of database
 organizations:
 - name: An asset management company in Tokyo
   url: